beautifu1sun/coldProject/AWSdeployment.md

 24- Install - sudo npm install
 25- cd into the angular app folder and run sudo npm install there too.
 26- Type in the command: sudo ng build
-27- Now follow the rest of the steps in the AWS Deployment on Part 4 and beyond.
+27- Now follow the rest of the steps in the AWS Deployment